Best High-Yield Savings Accounts 2026

 UFB Direct: Highest APY (5.01%)

-UFB Direct currently offers the highest APY on the market at 5.01%.
-For someone holding $100,000, this translates to $5,010 in annual interest versus $4,500 with SoFi—an extra $510 per year with no additional effort.
+We picked UFB Direct because it currently offers the highest APY on the market at 5.01%.
+For someone holding $100,000, this translates to $5,010 in annual interest versus $4,500 with SoFi, an extra $510 per year with no additional effort.
 UFB Direct has maintained competitive rates consistently, even as other banks cut rates following Federal Reserve changes.

-Anyone prioritizing maximum returns.
+Best for: Anyone prioritizing maximum returns.
 If you have $50,000 or more in savings, UFB Direct's higher APY significantly outpaces competitors.
-This account is ideal for short-term goal savings, emergency funds, or intermediate-term money you plan to invest within 2-3 years.
+Ideal for emergency funds, short-term goal savings, or intermediate-term money you plan to invest within 2-3 years.

 Key Benefits